 Video titles are just as important as blog titles – search engines use them to help people find content.
 Don’t be lazy with your titles by calling them “Vlog #34” or “Me at the Supermarket.”
 Instead, use optimized titles that take advantage of trending keywords.

-6. Break your vlogs into clips
+6. Break your vlogs into video clips

-A great way to promote your vlog (or any video or podcast content) is to share clips on social media platforms.
-If you post your vlog to YouTube, you might post 30 seconds to 2 minute segments on Facebook or Instagram.
+If you post your vlog to YouTube, you might post 30 seconds to 2 minute segments on Facebook, Instagram, or YouTube Shorts.
 This entices your followers to watch the full video.

 How to Offer Vlog Content as a Subscription